rust-lang/rust/text/0000-profile-dependencies.md

 opt-level = 3
 ```

-Custom profiles _can_ be listed in a `.cargo/config`.
-When building cargo will calculate
+Additionally, profiles may be listed in `.cargo/config`.
+When building, cargo will calculate the
-the current profile, and if it has changed, it will do a fresh/clean build.
+current profile, and if it has changed, it will do a fresh/clean build.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation